NDIS: Quick guide to transport

 - drive the vehicle with specialised controls or other adaptions.

 The NDIS will only provide funding for a vehicle modification when it’s seen as offering value for money.
-If a less costly but equally effective alternative is available, the NDIS will likely not fund the modification.
+If a less costly but equally effective alternative is available, the NDIS will likely reject your request.
 They may also choose to only fund an amount they deem as being reasonable and necessary and you’d have to cover the remaining amount.

-- If you’d like transport support funding in your NDIS plan, be sure to ask for it in your planning meeting and be clear about why you need it, ensuring this is aligned with the NDIS guidelines.
+- If you’d like transport support funding in your NDIS plan, be sure to ask for it in your planning meeting and be clear about why you need it, emphasising how your disability affects your ability to get around.

 - Make sure you have Plan Management included in your plan.
 An experienced and independent Plan Manager, such as Plan Partners, can take care of the financial management of your NDIS funding and advise you whether the NDIS will fund a certain type of transport or not.

 - If you have Support Coordination in your plan, your Support Coordinator can help you understand how to use your plan to best meet your transport needs and find the right providers.